-With Citrix Remote Access you have browser-based access to a Virtual Desktop running Windows 7, Office 2013 and other business orientated applications.
-Your email account, profile, desktop, documents, home and group drives are all loaded automatically, making this an exceptionally simple solution to working off-site.
+With Citrix Remote Access you have browser-based access to Microsoft Office 2013, a Virtual Desktop running Windows 7 and other business orientated applications.
+Your email account, desktop, documents, home and group drives are all loaded automatically, making this an exceptionally simple solution to working off-site.

-Citrix Remote Desktop costs £4 per month and requires you to install a software application called “Citrix Receiver” on the PC you wish to connect from.
-CSCS supported computers have Citrix Receiver pre-installed.
+Citrix Anywhere costs £7.37 per month and requires you to install a software application called “Citrix Workspace app”, on the PC from which you wish to connect.
+CSCS supported computers have the Citrix Workspace app pre-installed.

-Apply for Citrix Remote Desktop with the Online Form
+Apply for Citrix Anywhere with the Online Form.

-- Citrix Remote Desktop is available only for departments in the School of Clinical Medicine
+- Citrix Anywhere is available only for departments in the School of Clinical Medicine.

-- A device capable of running Citrix Receiver - this list changes as Citrix update the software, so check this list for supported computer operating systems: http://www.citrix.com/go/receiver.html
+- A device capable of running the Citrix Workspace app (which replaced Citrix Receiver as of August 2018).
+The list of supported devices changes, as Citrix update their software; please check this list for supported computer operating systems: https://docs.citrix.com/en-us/citrix-workspace-app.html.

 Guide for Desktops - Windows, Ubuntu and Mac OSX Devices

-Although the version of Citrix Receiver that will need to be installed is different, the process for accessing Mints@Home through a web-page is identical.
+Although the version of the Citrix Workspace app that will need to be installed is different depending on the device, the process for accessing Citrix Anywhere through a web-page is the same (regardless of device).

 - Browse to https://anywhere.medschl.cam.ac.uk.

-- If this is the first time that you are using Citrix on this computer, you may need to install Citrix Receiver.
-You will be prompted to install the software and a direct link to the Receiver has been included on our login page.
-Alternatively the version of Receiver can be downloaded from http://www.citrix.com/go/receiver.html.
+- If this is the first time that you are using Citrix on this computer, you may need to install the Citrix Workspace app.
+You will be prompted to install the software and a direct link to the Citrix Workspace app has been included on our login page.
+Alternatively the version of the Citrix Workspace app can be downloaded from https://www.citrix.com/products/receiver.html

-Once the Receiver software has been downloaded you may then need to install and activate it which may require an administrator password.
+Once the Citrix Workspace app has been downloaded, you may then need to install and activate it (which may require an administrator password).

 - Enter your MINTS username and password and click Log On.

-- Once you have logged in, you will be presented with a list of the Applications that are available to you.
-To view the list of Desktops, select Desktops at the bottom of the page
+- Once you have logged in, you will be presented with a list of the Apps

 - Click on the application or desktop that you want, and then it will be launched.
 Depending on your web browser and its settings, you may be prompted to open the Citrix receiver launcher.
-If you see a window like the one below, please click the Open Citrix Receiver Launcher button (hilighted in yellow)
+If you see a window like the one below, please click the Open Citrix Receiver Launcher button (highlighted in yellow).

 - You may also be prompted that the Citrix Receiver plugin is disabled or blocked, often with an option to allow it to run.
 Please click allow/trust as appropriate to start the application.